CANADA LIFE CENTRE

 The aviator theme of blue and steel is prevalent throughout the building.
 The arena is connected to Winnipeg’s skywalk system, allowing fans avoid the harsh Winnipeg winter by trekking to the game via the indoor walkway system.
 Several bars and restaurants are in the vicinity of the rink for pre or post-game festivities including a Moxies that’s connected right to the arena itself.

-The atmosphere at Canada Life Centre can be one of the best in the league.
-Fans get loud starting when the Jets first take the ice, serenading them with a “Go Jets Go”.
+The atmosphere at Canada Life Centre was, at one point, one of the best in the league.
+Most of the attendees are genuine hockey fans, not corporate fat cats on expense accounts.
+They get loud starting when the Jets first take the ice, serenading them with a “Go Jets Go”.
 Everybody still shouts out “True North” during that part of O Canada as a thank you to True North Sports and Entertainment who brought the NHL back to Winnipeg.
 Jets fans know not just the Jets but the opposing team, allowing them to taunt the opposition goalie by name and come up with semi-intelligent group chants (like when Ovechkin was in town, they started a “Crosby’s better”; after Shark’s star Joe Thornton had the C stripped, the crowd started a “Who’s your captain?”).
 The Upper bowl is rowdier than the lower bowl, but everything remains in good fun.
 The playoffs really bring out the best, as fans participate in the White Out which is truly a site to behold.

 Getting to and from is easy with traffic never really being an issue.
 After being nearly impossible to get in their first few years back, tickets are accessible and affordable.
 The sightlines are great.
-And the newish scoreboard is nice and big.
+And the scoreboard is nice and big.